Monday, February 28, 2011

 Do you enjoy herbal tea?

 I live in Bucks County, Pennsylvania directly across the river from where the historical Battle of Trenton was fought against the British during the American Revolutionary War.
 In 1775, George Washington set up headquarters on many properties throughout Bucks County to plan that very battle.
+One of his headquarters, known as Headquarter's Farm, is an historic site that was later sold to private investors.

-Well, In the 1980's, the carriage house at Headquarters Farm was home for a year to my friend Vicki.
-It was there that I was first introduced to the tea.
-Vicki had a rustic little kitchen and loved to make things from scratch.
-This tea was an Ayurvedic herbal blend that she learned in her travels to India.
-Until this day, whenever I visit Vicki, we always enjoy good conversation and a cup of anise and cardamom tea.
+Vicki had an historic rustic kitchen and loved to make things from scratch.
+This tea was an Ayurvedic herbal blend that she learned in her many travels to India.
+Until this day, whenever I visit Vicki, we always enjoy good conversation and a cozy cup of her homemade anise and cardamom tea.

 Are cardamom and anise seeds healthy?
 You bet..